This post may contain affiliate links. Please read our disclosure policy.

-Want to head to an Italian restaurant (or better yet, an Italian grandmother’s kitchen) for dinner tonight?
-Try this Chicken Cacciatore!
-This easy recipe has the hearty robustness and juicy tenderness of traditional chicken cacciatore, but is far faster to make.
+Want to head to an Italian restaurant (or better yet, an Italian grandma’s kitchen) for dinner tonight?
+Try this simple Chicken Cacciatore!
+Tender chicken thighs stewed with vegetables in a robust tomato sauce, this traditional rustic Italian stew is hearty, juicy, and surprisingly easy to make!

 5 Star Review